intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd_functions.md

 # ESIMD methods and functions

-This document describes the ESIMD methods and functions, their semantics, restrictions and hardware dependencies.
+This document describes ESIMD methods and functions, their semantics, restrictions and hardware dependencies.
-Look for more general ESIMD documentation [here](./sycl_ext_intel_esimd.md).
+See more general ESIMD documentation [here](./sycl_ext_intel_esimd.md).

-## Table of content
+## Table of contents
 - [Compile-time properties](#compile-time-properties)
 - [Stateless/stateful memory mode](#statelessstateful-memory-mode)
 - [block_load(...) - fast load from a contiguous memory block](#block_load---fast-load-from-a-contiguous-memory-block)